The 2022 Miami Dolphins training camp is near, and unlike last season, there are some big expectations for this new look ‘Fins squad.

 Since 2016, the Baptist Health Training Complex has served as the practice facility for the Miami Dolphins.
 It has also been the home of their yearly training camp and will be once again in 2022.

 Miami Dolphins training camp kicks off when rookies arrive on July 19.
 Then the veterans join their new teammates the following week on July 26.
-We will update this space once the team announces its days and times for the 2022 practices that are open to the public.
+The team will have eight practice sessions that will be open to the public, stretching out from July 30 all the way to August 25.

 Miami Dolphins training camp locations